Contrasting Warner Music Group (WMG) and Its Competitors

 Warner Music Group pays an annual dividend of $0.60 per share and has a dividend yield of 2.0%.
 Warner Music Group pays out 84.5% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
 As a group, “Amusement & recreation services” companies pay a dividend yield of 1.9% and pay out -373.9% of their earnings in the form of a dividend.
 Warner Music Group has raised its dividend for 1 consecutive years.

-This is a breakdown of recent ratings for Warner Music Group and its peers, as reported by MarketBeat.
+This is a summary of current recommendations for Warner Music Group and its peers, as provided by MarketBeat.

 |Sell Ratings